zhezheey/tf-faster-rcnn-rddc/README.md

 ### Training

 1. Download pre-trained models and weights.
-The current code support VGG16 and Resnet V1 models.
+The current code supports VGG16 and Resnet V1 models.
 Pre-trained models are provided by slim, you can get the pre-trained models [here](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models) and put them under the `$RDDC_ROOT/data/imagenet_weights` folder.
 For Resnet152, you can set up like:
 	```Shell
 	mkdir -p $RDDC_ROOT/data/imagenet_weights
 	cd $RDDC_ROOT/data/imagenet_weights